MarkTiedemann/updatify/README.md

 updatify check npm

-# installs the newest npm version by executing:
+# installs the latest npm version by executing:
 # curl -L https://www.npmjs.org/install.sh | sh

 updatify npm

-# installs the newest npm version without
+# installs the latest npm version without
 # any additional checks
 #
-# this options is useful when your npm version
+# this options is useful if your npm is broken
-# is broken

 updatify npm --force
 ```